RudolphRiedel/FT800-FT813/README.md

 When compiling for AVR you need to provide the clock it is running at in order to make the _delay_ms() calls used to initialise the TFT work with the intended timing.
 For other plattforms you need to provide a DELAY_MS(ms) function that works between 1ms and 56ms at least and is at least not performing these delays shorter than requested.
-The delay(ms) is only used during initialisation of the FT8xx.
-See EVE_target.h for examples.
+The DELAY_MS(ms) is only used during initialisation of the FT8xx/BT8xx See EVE_target.h for examples.

 In Addition you need to initialise the pins used for Chip-Select and PowerDown in your hardware correctly to output.